 Map an Educational Path

-For those interested in becoming a nurse practitioner, the first steps are to earn a Bachelor of Science in Nursing (BSN) and hold an active RN license.
-Securing an RN license will mean passing the National Council Licensure Examination (NCLEX).
-Guidance from the AANP explained that the NCLEX “tests your knowledge and critical thinking skills related to nursing,” and RNs who pass the exam are eligible to apply for a state license.
+For those interested in becoming a nurse practitioner, earning a Bachelor of Science in Nursing (BSN) and holding an active RN license is the first step.
+Securing an RN license requires passing the National Council Licensure Examination (NCLEX).
+Guidance from AANP explained that the NCLEX “tests your knowledge and critical thinking skills related to nursing,” and RNs who pass the exam are eligible to apply for a state license.

 Once licensed, nurse practitioners nationwide need to fulfill continuing education requirements to ensure that their practice remains up to date.
 Continuing education is necessary for anyone who works in healthcare, but it’s especially important for nurse practitioners because they work so closely with their patients.